apogiatzis/docker-compose-livereloader/README.md

 livereloader automatically watches for changes in that directory.
 A more explicit path can be set with `RELOAD_DIR`

+Multiple directories can be watched, either by:

+- Multiple volume mounts
+- Or using a comma separated list (without spaces) asa value of `RELOAD_DIR`.
+All dirs in `RELOAD_DIR` have to be also mounted on the reloader container, for the watcher to work.

 1. Ensure that the code's directory is mounted to your service container as well.
 (If not mounted, reloading will work but code changes will not be applied to restarted container)